misheska/misheska.github.com/source/_posts/2013-06-15-using-rbenv-to-manage-multiple-versions-of-ruby.markdown

 * list element with functor item
 {:toc}

+_Updated December 15th, 2013:_

+* _Updated install link for homebrew, it has changed_
+* _Updated Xcode install instructions for Mac OS X Mavericks_
+* _Bumped ruby 1.9.3 version from 1.9.3p448 to 1.9.3p484_
+* _Bumped ruby 2.0.0 version from 2.0.0p247 to 2.0.0p353_

 _Updated July 9th, 2013:_

 * _Bumped ruby 1.9.3 version from 1.9.3p429 to 1.9.3p448_